When researching high-quality sheets, you’ve probably heard the term “thread count” being thrown around a lot.

 Percale bed sheets are usually more breathable and suited for those who sleep in warmer temperatures.

-The only downside to percale is that it needs some time to break in and really become smooth, and it also wrinkles easily compared to other sheets.
+The only downside to percale is that it needs some time to break in and become smooth, and it also wrinkles easily compared to other sheets.

 Sateen can often be confused with satin fabrics as both weaving styles have similar properties.
-The main difference being that satin is made of filament fibres while sateen is made of short-staple spun yarns.
+The main difference is that satin is made of filament fibres while sateen is made of short-staple spun yarns.

 Sateen’s weaving style uses one yarn under, three or four yarns over weave, which contribute to its shiny appearance, making it heavier than percale sheets.

-Let's talk about materials
+Let’s Talk about Materials

 When it comes to cotton, Egyptian cotton has a reputation for being the finest among the lot, with Pima cotton and Supima coming in below.